 Home security is easier now more than ever even if you only have door sensors or a single security camera.
 With smart cameras that connect to your phone via an app, instant notifications and live coverage will give you peace of mind when you’re away.
 Similarly, door and window sensors with app-enabled notifications will keep your home safer and your worries low.

-- The 5 most affordable DIY home security systems
+For more, check out the most affordable DIY home security systems.